polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

       Because both validators are running on a single local computer, it isn't necessary to specify the `--bootnodes` command-line option and the first node’s IP address and peer identifier.
 The `--bootnodes` option is required to connect nodes outside the local network or not identified in the chain specification file.

-      If you don't see the relay chain producing blocks, try disabling your firewall or adding the bootnodes command-line option with the address of the alice node to start the node.
-Adding the bootnodes option looks like this (with the node identity of the alice node):
+      If you don't see the relay chain producing blocks, try disabling your firewall or adding the bootnodes command-line option with the address of Alice's node to start the node.
+Adding the bootnodes option looks like this (with the node identity of Alice's node):

       ```bash
       --bootnodes \
       /ip4/127.0.0.1/tcp/30333/p2p/12D3KooWG393uX82rR3QgDkZpb7U8StzuRx9BQUXCvWsP1ctgygp
       ```

 5. Verify that the relay chain nodes are running by checking the logs for each node.
 The logs should show that the nodes are connected to each other and producing blocks.
-For example, bob's logs will be displayed as follows:
+For example, Bob's logs will be displayed as follows:

     <div id="termynal" data-termynal>
      <span>...</span>